YCKellyLiu/BIS634/YuechenLiu_HW2/Readme.md

 ### 5)Are there any variables that could in principle be statistically predicted from other variables?
 Answer:
-Mortality rate, Morbidity rate and so on.
+Mortality rate: may need Fatalities,Hospitalizations, and Illness; Morbidity rate: may need Illness,Hospitalizations; the relationship between mortality/morbidity and different species(which toxic substance causing the incontamination most)

 ### 6)How many rows/data points are there?
 Answer: